lucia-auth/lucia/documentation/content/main/start-here/username-password.nextjs.md

 ## 5. Profile page (protected)

 This page will be the root page (`/`).
-This route will show the user's data and have the note-taking portion of the app.
+This route will display the authenticated user's data.

 ### Get current user